Comment on page

 - Node operators who have a minimum historical availability (for example, as measured via their verifiable tBTCv2 activity).

-The protocol is also permissionless and psuedonymous (Ethereum addresses), which means the total population of node operators will expand, contract and change its composition over time, and that change will not be perfectly discernible.
+The protocol is permissionless and pseudonymous (using Ethereum addresses as unique identifiers).
+The total population of node operators will expand, contract, and change its composition over time, and that change can be discerned only through public transactions.

-The node population is also non-uniform; rather, it is comprised of a heterogeneous set of operators, ranging from the hobbyist to institutional stakers.
-Although there is a degree of standardization with respect to requisite machine memory, CPU power, latency and availability, the actual underlying servers are only observable anecdotally – i.e. this cannot yet be verified on-chain.
-However, this anecdotal, informal insight into the node population can be supplemented and corroborated with conclusions drawn from on-chain activity, such as slashing or unbonding events.
+The node population is also non-uniform; rather, it is comprised of a heterogeneous set of node operators, ranging from the hobbyist to the institutional staker.
+Although there is a degree standardization with respect to requisite machine memory, CPU power, latency, and availability, this standardization is not formally enforced in early versions of TACo.